moby/moby/hack/README.md

 refer to
 [Run tests and test documentation](https://docs.docker.com/opensource/project/test-and-docs/)

-## Release (release.sh)

-Releases any bundles built by `make` on a public AWS S3 bucket.
-For information regarding configuration, please view `release.sh`.

 ## Vendor (vendor.sh)

 A shell script that is a wrapper around Vndr.
 For information on how to use